Dendrograms of Mixing Measures for Softmax-Gated Gaussian Mixture of Experts: Consistency Without Model Sweeps: CONCLUSION

 \subsubsection{Acknowledgments}

-TrungTin Nguyen and Christopher Drovandi acknowledge funding from the Australian Research Council Centre of Excellence for the Mathematical Analysis of Cellular Systems (CE230100001).
+This project was funded primarily by the Australian Research Council Centre of Excellence for the Mathematical Analysis of Cellular Systems (CE230100001), which supported TrungTin Nguyen and Christopher Drovandi.
 Christopher Drovandi was also supported by an Australian Research Council Future Fellowship (FT210100260).
+Additional support was provided by Vietnam National University Ho Chi Minh City (VNU-HCM) under grant number A2025-18-02.
 The authors also acknowledge Dr.~Dat Do (University of Chicago) for helpful discussions about the dendrogram of mixing measures for mixture models~\citep{do_dendrogram_2024}.